 Brand new iPhone, brand new Design

 The first thing anyone will notice about the Apple iPhone 4 is how its design is vastly different from the previous iPhones.
-The front of the iPhone 4 still retains the ever compulsory single piece of glass (not just any normal glass, but aluminosilicate-toughened glass!) with the single Home button that is centred on the lower chin of the iPhone 4.
+The front of the iPhone 4 still retains the ever compulsory single piece of glass (not just any normal glass, but aluminosilicate-toughened glass!) with the single Home button that is centred on the lower chin of the iPhone 4 Malaysia.

-The very rounded rear of the previous iPhones is now totally gone, replaced by another sheet of the toughened glass to make for an incredible slim and sleek smartphone.
+The very rounded rear of the previous iPhones is now totally gone, replaced by another sheet of the toughened glass to make for an incredibly slim and sleek smartphone.
 The sides of the iPhone 4 are also now made of strong stainless steel, giving the phone a very industrial and classy finish, as well as more surface area for users to properly hold the smartphone.
 All in all, the iPhone 4 was an iPhone with a great combination of the form and function.

 Superior viewing experience with Retina Display